iProov/ios/WaterlooBank/Pods/iProov/README.md

   iproovConfig.privacyPolicyDisabled = false //when true, prevents the privacy policy from showing on first IProov.
 Default false iproovConfig.instructionsDialogDisabled = false //when true, prevents the instructions dialog pop-up from showing.
 Default false iproovConfig.messageDisabled = false //when true, prevents the "you are about to IProov as <user>" message from showing.
 Default false

+  //change the colour of the edge and background for the starting face visualisation, for normal light and low light conditions
+  //NB: for low light colour scheme, please use a background colour sufficiently bright to allow the face to be illuminated for face detection purposes. iproovConfig.startingEdgeColor = UIColor.white iproovConfig.startingBackgroundColor = UIColor.black iproovConfig.lowLightEdgeColor = UIColor.black iproovConfig.lowLightBackgroundColor = UIColor.white

+  iproovConfig.disablePinning = false //when true (not recommended), disables certificate pinning to the server.
+Default false iproovConfig.baseURL = "https://mybackend.com" //change the server base URL.
+This is an advanced setting - please contact us if you wish to use your own base URL (eg. for proxying requests) iproovConfig.certificateFiles = [Bundle.main.path(forResource: "custom", ofType: "der")!] //optionally supply an array of paths of certificates to be used for pinning.
+Useful when using your own baseURL or for overriding the built-in certificate pinning for some other reason.
+      //certificates should be generated in DER-encoded X.509 certificate format, eg. with the command $ openssl x509 -in cert.crt -outform der -out cert.der

   IProov.verify(withServiceProvider: serviceProvider, username: username, animated: true, iproovConfig: iproovConfig) { (result) in